marek22k/i2prm/README.md

 ## How do I change the key strength?

-**_Note: To change this, you have to change the source code of the program._**
 The default strength is 4096 bytes.
-This key is used to encrypt/decrypt the received messages.
+This key is used to encrypt, decrypt, sign and verify messages.

-1. Open the i2prm.rb file with any editor.
-However, I recommend using syntax highlighting for an overview.
-2. Find the line with the following content: `$mykeypair = Encryption::Keypair.new 4096`
-3. Replace the number 4096 with the desired key strength.
+1.

 ## How do I change the length of the verification string?